CSI-Lorenzo-Reina/CSI-Python-2021/Modules/Module2/Module2.md

 What is a benefit of using Markdown? https://www.markdownguide.org/getting-started/

- - Answer:
+ - Answer: The benefits of using Markdown are that it can be used for everything, its portable, platform independent, future proof, and found everywhere.

 What does "cd" stand for?

- - Answer:
+ - Answer: The abbreviation 'cd' stands for 'change directory'.

 Did you get stuck at any point or become confused with your console? (yes/no) If so, what happened?
 How did you solve it?

- - Answer:
+ - Answer: No, the module guided me throughout the lesson and I was able to complete the task.

 Did you consider searching google for other commands to run?
 What did you try?

- - Answer:
+ - Answer: I tried to run an art code but it responded with ErrorSyntax.

 What would you like to program?

- - Answer:
+ - Answer: A simulation or algorithm thats uses controlled rng.

 Type down any class notes below this sentence: